 In the past, there has been an accepted table for where each grade level should be reading based on Lexile scores.
-Recently, the CCSS has moved those numbers around maintaining increasing rigor in the expectations of students reading abilities, requiring students to be reading at a higher score than in previous years.
-For example, in 2009, a 900 Lexile score meant that a student was reading between a sixth to eighth grade levelAfter the approval of CCSS in 2012, a 900 score can be found in the range from fourth through fifth grades.
+Recently, the CCSS has moved those numbers around maintaining increasing rigor in the expectations of students’ reading abilities, requiring students to be reading at a higher score than in previous years.
+For example, in 2009, a 900 Lexile score meant that a student was reading between a sixth to eighth grade level.
+After the approval of CCSS in 2012, a 900 score can be found in the range from fourth through fifth grades.
 In 2009, a proficient high school graduate would read in the range of 1150, but today the proficient 11th and 12th grade reader averages around a score of 1250.

-Within a short time, thousands of books across the United States were measured for their Lexile level and that score was taped in books.
+Within a short time, thousands of books across the United States were measured for their Lexile level and that score was taped in books by media specialists, educators, or the publishing companies in response to CCSS.
 As a result, English teachers have started requiring students to read books written specifically on their Lexile levels.
 Because of the pressure and knowledge of the student’s Lexile score and promises from the Department of Education that standardized testing is going to test at more rigorous reading levels, this may sound like a fair expectation.
 If a student reads at a 900 Lexile level, he/she should be reading books written on this level.
 Sadly, it is not that simple.
-While appropriate for teachers to expect their students to be challenged with developmentally appropriate texts, students should also have the opportunity for text choices based on maturity and interests.
+While it is appropriate for teachers to expect their students to be challenged with developmentally appropriate texts, students should also have the opportunity for text choices based on maturity and interests.
 Research has shown that “students should have an array of reading experiences in the same way that a long-distance runner has a varied training schedule that intersperses different distances and speeds” (Shanahan, 2012, p.
 15).
 Students’ reading experiences should be varied and include choice and not be solely based on his/her Lexile level.

 It should also be noted that authors do not pay attention to Lexile levels when they are writing best sellers.
 And, as writing students, many times we are taught that one word is better than two.
 In theory, writers are taught to get to the point; a 15-word sentence is too long in many cases and can be reduced to a more reader-friendly length.
-Popular reading titles are often written on 700-800 reading levels: Ashfall, Maniac Magee, Divergent, and The Fault our Stars.
+Popular reading titles are often written on 700-800 reading levels: Ashfall, Maniac Magee, Divergent, and The Fault in our Stars.
 Classics such as A Farwell to Arms and Brave New World are also written at the 700 reading level.
 According to CCSS, all of these books are at the reading complexity level of elementary school readers.
 Ellie Wiesel’s graphic memoir of the Holocaust, Night, is written at a 500 Lexile level, or for an average second grade reader.
 If only based on a book’s Lexile readability, finding a current best selling book written for eleventh and twelfth grade reading proficiency can be very difficult.
 On the other hand, books that are written at higher Lexile scores may not be considered appropriate for higher level readers.
-For example, Lemony Snicket often writes at a 1200 Lexile level, but considered for elementary grade, not high school seniors.
-As one can see, requiring students to read ons not an easy answer to meet the needs of student readers.
+For example, Lemony Snicket often writes at a 1200 Lexile level, but the content of his stories are considered for the maturity of elementary grade students, not high school seniors.
+As one can see, requiring students to read on reading level is not an easy answer to meet the needs of student readers.